 On the face of things, you might ask why this 1913 Liberty Head Nickel is so valuable.
 There are certainly rarer U.S. coins, where only 1 or 2 specimens exist.
 There are definitely U.S. coins which are more historically important.
-I think most people would even agree that there are more artistically beautiful coins.
+Most people would even agree that there are more artistically beautiful coins such as the St. Gaudens $20 gold coin.
 So why are people willing to pay millions of dollars to own a lowly 5-cent coin?

 The answer is hype.
 The 1913 Liberty Head Nickel was part of the hopes and dreams for something better that saw our nation through the terrible Depression Era of the 1930s.
 Riding on the foundation of this hope, later coin dealers who handled the 1913 Nickels built upon the legend, enhancing and enlarging it.
 When it comes to the extraordinary premium placed on the price of rare coins, perception is everything, and savvy dealers through the years have created the unshakable perception that the 1913 Liberty Head Nickel is among the most sought after of all U.S. coins.